Pembina Gorge

 Fort Union Trading Post National Historic Site

 Home to John Jacob Astor's powerful American Fur Company, Fort Union Trading Post dominated the peaceful fur trade on the upper Missouri River between 1829 and 1867.
-Today, see museum exhibits in the Bourgeois House and shop for gifts and souvenirs in the reconstructed Indian Trade House.
+Today, see museum exhibits in the Bourgeois House and shop for gifts and souvenirs in the reconstructed Trade House.

 Scandinavian Heritage Park